Oudwins/zog/README.md

 - support for catch & default for structs & slices
 - implement errors.SanitizeMap/Slice -> Will leave only the safe error messages.
 No internal stuff.
 Optionally this could be a parsing option in the style of `schema.Parse(m, &dest, z.WithSanitizeErrors())`
 - Add additional tests

+## Acknowledgments

+- Big thank you to @AlexanderArvidsson for being there to talk about architecture and design decisions.
+It helped a lot to have someone to bounce ideas off of
+- Credit for all the inspiration goes to /colinhacks/zod & /jquense/yup
+- Credit for the initial idea goes to anthony -> /anthdm/superkit he made a hacky version of this idea that I used as a starting point, I was never happy with it so I inspired me to rewrite it from scratch
+- Credit for the logo goes to /colinhacks/zod

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.